Children's Services Policies, Values and Principles

 The Merton Child and Young Person Well-Being Model (MWBM) reflects how local services provide support for children along a continuum.
 The semi-circle representing the continuum of additional needs illustrates the principle that services providing support become increasingly targeted and specialist as the child's level of need increases.
 The model includes an indication of the local threshold for beginning Single Assessments.

-Further information on Merton's Child and Young People Wellbeing Model can be found on the Merton Safeguarding Children Board website.
+Further information on Merton's Child and Young People Wellbeing Model can be found on the Merton Safeguarding Children Partnership website.